AEPD - PS/00324/2020

 Comment[edit | edit source]

-It would have been interesting to know if the defendant provided the claimant with a copy of its Privacy Notice and whether the categories of the data disclosed, the name of the third party, and the legal basis for sending personal data to the third party were included in it.
+It would have been interesting to know if the defendant provided the data subject with a copy of its Privacy Notice and whether the categories of the data disclosed, the name of the third party, and the legal basis for sending personal data to the third party were included in it.

 Further Resources[edit | edit source]